anemonetea/What-Do-You-Meme-CPSC/README.md

 # What-Do-You-Meme-CPSC
-Group Project for SENG 513
+RESTful API backend version of the What Do You Meme CPSC group project for SENG 513

 # Instructions for if you have package lock errors
 run npm cache clean --force